 The following are examples of beautiful, rare antique clocks:

 - An elaborately carved large walnut Swiss Black Forest hunting wall clock, circa 1880, has carved details that include a pair of pheasants, a bird's nest, branches and leaves.

 - The General Artigas gunboat industrial clock, circa 1885 and listed at M.W.
 Rau Antiques, is a wonder to behold with its rotating gun turret and moving propeller.
-In addition to the clock face, this timepiece is also equipped with a barometer and thermometer.
+In addition to the clock face, this timepiece is also equipped with an antique barometer and thermometer.

 - A gorgeous hallmarked silver and tortoiseshell humpback carriage clock, circa 1915, was sold in London by Christie's.